guyilani/CustomConnectorGallery/README.md

 # Custom Connector

 This page is the home of Certified Custom Connectors for Power BI.

+To enable Custom Connectors in Power BI:

+1. Enable the **Custom data connectors** preview feature in Power BI Desktop (under *File | Options and settings | Custom data connectors*)
+2. Restart Power BI Desktop

 To install a Custom Connector, please click through to the connector you need, download it, and save it in one of two locations.
 Go to My Documents.

 1. If you have a folder 'Documents/Microsoft Power BI Desktop/Custom Connectors', save it in that folder.